iGovDirect/Security-Review/README.md

 **Scenario:** Attacker uses open source intelligence (OSINT) to find targets (developers)

-Counter Measures: The Foundation limits the available information online
+Counter Measures: The Foundation limits information of its current developers on a need to know basis

 **Scenario:** Attacker downloads a bunch of password dumps.
 Attacker searches dumps for passwords of emails (found through from OSINT).

-Counter Measures: The Foundation uses two factor authentication, including YubiKey security keys.
+Counter Measures: The Foundation uses two factor authentication, including YubiKey security keys, making passwords insufficiant for access.

-**Scenario:** Attacker tries to DNS spoof targets for mail i.e. target@igov.direct (thanks [G Suite by Google cloud](https://gsuite.google.com) for supporting the Foundation), or target website access i.e. this one (thanks [GitHub](https://github.com) for supporting the Foundation) or ads.google.com (thanks [Google Ads](https://ads.google.com/home/) for supporting the Foundation).
+**Scenario:** Attacker tries to DNS spoof targets for mail i.e. target@igov.direct (thanks [G Suite by Google cloud](https://gsuite.google.com) for supporting the Foundation), or target website access i.e. GitHub (thanks [GitHub](https://github.com) for supporting the Foundation) or ads.google.com (thanks [Google Ads](https://ads.google.com/home/) for supporting the Foundation).
 Other social media website account the Foundation holds, but don't use are LinkedIn, Facebook, and Twitter.

-Counter Measures: The Foundation use VPN, encrypted DNS, and Yubikeys (thanks Yubico for support)
+Counter Measures: The Foundation uses VPN, encrypted DNS, and Yubikeys (thanks Yubico for support) making DNS spoof impossible.

-**Scenario:** Attacker tries to register fake passports or id-cards
+**Scenario:** Attacker tries to register with fake passports or id-cards

-Counter Measures: The Foundation will be able to verify if a passports is real using a combination of security systems built in to modern passports and national-ID cards with its backend.
+Counter Measures: The Foundation will be able to verify if a passports is fake.
+This is done by using a the security systems built in to modern passports/ID cards with the Foundation backend.

 **Scenario:** Attacker launches a distributed denial-of-service (DDoS) against the Foundation website or backend

-Counter Measures: The Foundation will request help from Google (or possibly CloudFlare)
+Counter Measures: The Foundation requests help from Google (or possibly CloudFlare) to clean out spam data

 **Scenario:** Attacker hires a hack team to perform a "wipe", hence delete all data

-Counter Measures: The Foundtaion regularly keep back-up dumpes on usb-sticks around the world
+Counter Measures: The Foundation keep back-up dumpes on usb-sticks around the world

 **Scenario:** Attacker tries a brute force attack against auth cloud function on multiple accounts to trigger them to lock down in an attempt to disrupt the service

 Counter Measures: The Foundation will only allow function access for authenticated users.
 When a user registers they get a unique token.
 This is then used to access every function after that.
 Any attempt to access such a function with the token will be rejected.

-**Scenario:** Attacker gets physical access with a target laptop due to burglary or theft.
+**Scenario:** Attacker have physical access with a target laptop after a burglary or theft and tries to get in.

-Counter Measures: The Foundation encrypts and back-up laptops reguraly
+Counter Measures: The Foundation encrypts laptop data in a way its not possible to access.

-**Scenario** State backed attacker uses electronics-sniffing dogs to find hidden usb-sticks in Wipe operation
+**Scenario** Attacker (nation state) uses electronics-sniffing dogs to find hidden usb-sticks in Wipe operation

-Counter Measures: The Foundation keeps copies at multiple locations around the world
+Counter Measures: The Foundation keeps copies of code at multiple locations (around the world)

 **Scenario:** Attacker tries to manipulate a voting record